anasm23/BudgetApp/README.md

 # BUDGET TRACKER APP

-## LINK TO DEPLOYED SITE: https://pacific-cove-59943.herokuapp.com/
+## LINK TO DEPLOYED SITE: https://young-atoll-23054.herokuapp.com/

 ## Demo
 <img src="assets/gif.gif">

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-  * Enter deposits offline

-  * Enter expenses offline

-When brought back online:

-  * Offline entries should be added to tracker.
+## Description
+This application uses Progressive Web Application so the user can access, update, and view their Budget both offline and online.
+Data will repopulate once back online.

 ## User Story
 AS AN avid traveller